 I was previously aware of the cold-weather advantages of lithiums versus alkalines, but was pleasantly surprised by the disparity at so-called "normal" temperatures, with the lithiums giving 5 times more life than alkalines and stretching that advantage to 14 times at colder temperatures.
 You also don't have to worry about them leaking all over in the battery compartment if you forget them for a long period of time in the camera.
-Lithium AAs are also much cheaper and readily available than the 2CR5 battery used in the EOS-1 without its accessory grip (which does allow you to use AAs).
+Lithium AAs are also cheaper and more readily available than the 2CR5 battery used in the EOS-1 without its accessory grip (which does allow you to use AAs).

 Another appealing feature of the F90(X) was its size and weight.
 It hit a nice balance of solidity, while saving considerable weight and bulk versus the F4.
 You could also think of it as a bit larger than a bare F3HP but having the capability of the F3's MD-4 detachable motor drive built-in at 815 grams (28.7 oz) with 4 lithium AAs loaded, versus 1355 grams (47.8 oz) for the lithium-loaded F3HP/MD-4 combo.
 It was also about 200 grams (7 oz) lighter than its nemesis, the EOS-1.
 With the F90X there also came an accessory grip (the MB-10) which offered a choice of power sources (4 - AAs or 2 - CR123s) and added a vertical shutter release.
-While the MB-10 could be mounted on an F90, that model had to be taken to a Nikon service center for modification to enable operation of the vertical shutter release.
+While the MB-10 could be mounted on an F90, that model had to be sent to a Nikon service center for modification to enable operation of the vertical shutter release.
 The 8-segment matrix meter was only surpassed by the 1005-segment Color matrix meter of the F5 and you could pretty much call it a wash with the 10-segment meter of the F100.
 When it came to flash metering, the F90(X) was hardly bettered by the latter two cameras.